What is the role of the Office of the Director of Public Prosecutions (ODPP)?Show more

 What does the ODPP take into account when deciding whether to continue or terminate a prosecution?Show more

 Decisions on prosecutions can be complex.
 The ODPP takes into account the written law and applies a set of published prosecution guidelines and tests.
 The ODPP ultimately makes decisions based on the evidence and the public interest.
 The ODPP endeavours, wherever possible, to take into account the views of victims of crime when substantially reducing or discontinuing charges.
-Refer to the DPP’s Statement of Prosecution Policy and Guidelines for more information.
+Refer to the DPP’s Statement of Prosecution Policy and Guidelines (PDF) for more information.